 (Note: This information only applies to adults who have fully developed respiratory systems.
 Infants and toddlers will require a special type of air purifier that doesn’t use ionization.
 You can find information on the best air purifier for baby here.)

-The Ivation air cleaner is a combo device that offers you full control over the level of ionization and ozone concentration that it releases into the air.
+For example, the Ivation air cleaner is a combo device that offers you full control over the level of ionization and ozone concentration that it releases into the air.

 Whenever the residence is vacant (i.e. you’re at work or the kids are at school), you can safely crank the ozone level all the way up in order to maximize the cleaning power of the device inside your house.